 Dena Weiss is rosh beit midrash at Yeshivat Hadar.
 She earned a BA in Religious Studies from New York University and an MA in Theology from Harvard Divinity School.
 She has studied and taught in a variety of Jewish educational settings including Drisha, Midreshet Lindenbaum, and Pardes.
 She currently serves as the editor in chief of the Mima'amakim journal of Jewish religious art.

 Email Dena Weiss

-Devorah Zlochower will teach Talmud at Yeshivat Hadar and has taught Talmud at Yeshivat Maharat.
+Devorah Zlochower teaches Talmud at Yeshivat Hadar and has taught Talmud at Yeshivat Maharat.
 She served as Rosh Beit Midrash, Director of Full-time Programs and Talmud and halakha instructor at Drisha Institute for over a decade.
 More recently, Devorah was Rosh Beit Midrash and Talmud instructor at SAR High School in Riverdale.
 Devorah serves on the advisory boards of JOFA, Sh'ma and AJWS and on the parent board of Aaron Academy, a private special education school in Manhattan.
 She has written and lectured on topics relating to halakha, Talmud Torah, and women's religious leadership.
 Devorah's advocacy work has focused on religious feminism as well as on disabilities.
-Devorah has an MA in political science from Columbia University and was a member of Drisha Institute's first cohort of graduates from the Scholars Circle.
+Devorah has an MA in political science from Columbia University and was a member of Drisha Institute's first cohort of graduates from the Scholars' Circle.
 She lives in Riverdale with her husband, Rabbi Dov Linzer, and their two teenage sons.